ohaibbq/diaspora-packages/README.md

 - ubuntu-setup.bash: script which installs all of Diasporas dependencies and starts the server.

-- bootstrap-fedora-diaspora.sh. does the same for Fedora.
+- fedora14-setup.bash: does the same for Fedora 14.

+- rvm: Stuff to make rvm-based, per user installations on Fedora and Ubuntu (not tested ATM, you have been warned)

 - source: stuff to package Diaspora into traditional tarballs which can be installed.